anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/02-accessing-linux-system.md

 ```

 **Important Notes**:
-- **No GUI in Remote Access**: When connecting via SSH, interaction is limited to the command line (CLI).
+- **No GUI in Remote Access**: Interaction is limited to the command line (CLI) when connecting via SSH.
-- **Default SSH Port**: The default port for SSH is 22.
-Ensure this port is open in the firewall.
+- **Default SSH Port**: Ensure port 22 is open in the firewall to connect via SSH.
 - **Built-in SSH Support**:
-  - Windows 10 and newer versions come with a built-in SSH client, eliminating the need for PuTTY.
+  - Windows 10 and newer versions include a built-in SSH client.
-  - macOS and Linux also include native SSH support.
+  - macOS and Linux have native SSH support, simplifying the remote access process.

 ---

-### **Conclusion**
+### Conclusion
-In this chapter, we examined the fundamentals of accessing a Linux system through console and remote methods.
-Remote access, especially via SSH, is a crucial practice in professional settings for efficient server management.
+In this chapter, we examined the fundamentals of accessing a Linux system through both console and remote methods.
+Remote access via SSH, in particular, is essential for efficient server management and is widely used in professional environments.
+In the next chapter, we will explore practical security practices for using remote access.

 ---